munificent/craftinginterpreters/book/control-flow.md

 </aside>

-It stores the condition and body.
+The node stores the condition and body.
 Here you can see why it's nice to have separate base classes for expressions and statements.
 The field declarations make it clear that the condition is an expression and the body is a statement.

-Over in the parser, we follow the same process we did for if.
-First, we add another case in `statement()` to detect and match the leading keyword:
+Over in the parser, we follow the same process we used for `if` statements.
+First, we add another case in `statement()` to detect and match the leading keyword.

 ^code match-while (1 before, 1 after)

-That delegates the real work to:
+That delegates the real work to this method:

 ^code while-statement